devopness/devopness/docs/pipelines/run-pipeline.md

     {% endnote %}

-1. Wait for the action `Network-rule:Deploy` to be completed
+1. Wait for the action `network-rule:deploy` to be completed